codetit4n/personal-website/content/notes/coding-hacks/_index.md

 ---

-Collection of some coding hacks. 👨‍💻
+Collection of some coding hacks that I find amusing. 👨‍💻